 Ahead of the curve: Transforming patient care from admission to discharge

 Medicine is on a constant trajectory of improvement.
 Patients expect the best treatments that will allow them to live full, long lives.
-Doctors want technology that will make it easier to treat their patients and improve their physical and mental well-being.
+Doctors want technology that will make it easier to treat their patients and improve their own physical and mental well-being.

 The 10-story hospital houses three major care areas: women and infants, cancer care and specialty surgery.
 To make every aspect of the hospital work efficiently and effectively, the design team worked with 80 hospital departments and held 500+ user meetings to understand how clinicians worked and what constituted an ideal patient environment.